aiwabdn/happiness-cookie/index.md

 ## Experimental results

 We have benchmarked our GLN implementations on MNIST (more precisely, a [deskewed version](https://fsix.github.io/mnist/)), compared performance to a standard multi-layer perceptron (MLP), and performed detailed ablation experiments.
+The scripts used for our experiments can be found in the [gln-experiments](https://github.com/aiwabdn/pygln/tree/gln-experiments) branch of the repo.

 ### Setup and hyperparameters